Kajol Reveals Her 'meme Sharing' Look

-Mumbai, Feb 17 (IANS) Bollywood star Kajol, who is known for her humour and sarcasm on social media, had a new delight in store for fans on Wednesday.
+Mumbai, Feb 17: Bollywood star Kajol, who is known for her humour and sarcasm on social media, had a new delight in store for fans on Wednesday.
 She tweeted a glimpse of the expression on her face when she can’t wait to share a meme!

 Kajol shared a photo with actress-director Renuka Shahane where the two look at the screen of Kajol’s phone.
 “Me when I am all excited to share the meme I loved, with the person right next to me.
 Don’t we all do the same? #MeWhenI,” Kajol captioned the photo.